Actipro/WPF-Controls/Documentation/topics/syntaxeditor/ll-parser-framework/getting-started.md

 Your grammar class will need to define the rules for how the core parser will interpret input.
 This is done by defining all the symbols that are in your language and defining a number of productions which reference the symbols.

 There are two types of symbols: terminals and non-terminals.
 Terminals are the lowest-level fixed-input lexical element used in a grammar production rule.
-In the case of Actipros text framework, terminals equate to tokens that are read in from a lexer.
+In the case of Actipro's text framework, terminals equate to tokens that are read in from a lexer.
 Non-terminals each have a production rule that is comprised of some combination of terminal and non-terminal symbol references.

 For more information on setting up the symbols and non-terminal productions, view the [Symbols and EBNF Terms](symbols-and-terms.md) topic.